peconomi/starter-academic/content/teaching/ec201_fall_2019/index.md

     },
     {
       "title": "Review 7",
-      "text": "I wish we could have had homework assignments so that we could practice the content we are being taught It was helpful to clarify various topics with the GE about the lecture, making a stronger learning experience."
+      "text": "I wish we could have had homework assignments so that we could practice the content we are being taught."
     },
     {
       "title": "Review 8",